 These annual performance and merit reviews will be conducted in accordance with the timetable approved by the department and attached to this document (Appendix I).
-During the spring semester, reviews will take place for probationary faculty and for tenured faculty.
+Reviews for all compensated facuty occur during the spring semester.

 1. Probationary Tenure-Track Faculty on the Columbus Campus